SEEON

 What kind of problems excite you most?

 The messy ones with unclear requirements, multiple stakeholders, legacy systems, and no obvious “right” answer.
-Harder it is, better it gets.
+The harder it gets, the better.

 What’s your design superpower?

-Seeing the system and the users at the same time.
-Also, asking “why” one more time.
+Seeint the system and the user at the same time, and asking "why" one more time.

 What do teammates usually come to you for?